Kevin Cooper (footballer)

 Kevin Lee Cooper (born 8 February 1975) is an English football manager and former professional footballer.
+He is the currently head coach of Malaysia A1 Semi-Pro League club Armed Forces.

+Managerial statistics

 Playing career

 Cooper began his career as a trainee at his hometown club Derby County but managed only five first team appearances for the club in total.
 His league debut came on 7 May 1995, as a substitute in a 2–1 defeat at Watford.
 In the spring of 1997, he found an opportunity for first team football when he was taken on loan at First Division Stockport County.

 The midfielder joined the Edgeley Park club permanently that summer for £150,000 and went on to make 173 appearances in total over almost four seasons.
 He eventually moved to Wimbledon in March 2001 for £800,000.
-He stayed a year with the Dons, notching his best seasonal goal tally of 10 during the 2001-02 season.
-(Cooper is not to be confused with striker Kevin Cooper, who scored 90 goals for AFC Wimbledon from 2002-4 and was their highest scorer over two seasons).
+He stayed a year with the Dons, notching his best seasonal goal tally of 10 during the 2001–02 season.
+(Cooper is not to be confused with striker Kevin Cooper, who scored 90 goals for AFC Wimbledon from 2002 to 2004 and was their highest scorer over two seasons).
 However, he ended the season by being signed by his former Stockport manager Dave Jones, now at Wolverhampton Wanderers, for £1 million in March 2002.
 His commitment and skill playing for Wimbledon FC won him the fans' player of the year award, which he was presented with on the pitch at Molineux playing for his new team.

-He joined Wolves primarily to replace the then-injured Mark Kennedy, and played the remainder of the 2001-02 season as Wolves, who had been challenging for automatic promotion for most of the season, finished in the play-offs.
+He joined Wolves primarily to replace the then-injured Mark Kennedy, and played the remainder of the 2001–02 season as Wolves, who had been challenging for automatic promotion for most of the season, finished in the play-offs.
 Wolves eventually lost to Norwich City, despite Cooper scoring a spectacular long range goal in the second leg.
 He then featured regularly, although not as a first choice player, throughout the following season as the team won promotion to the Premier League.

 Cooper did not get to enjoy the top flight though.
 His one substitute appearance against Charlton Athletic was the only Premier League appearance of his career.
 He spent the later half of the season on loan at second-tier clubs Sunderland and Norwich City, where he won a championship medal as the Canaries won the division.